 The Economics of Final Arrangements: $2,000 vs. $15,000

-One of the primary drivers behind the rise of direct cremation is the sheer economic reality of the 2020s.
-A 2025 study revealed that 57% of consumers could not afford a traditional funeral out-of-pocket without incurring significant debt.
-When we look at direct cremation explained through a financial lens, the math is compelling.
+One of the primary drivers behind the rise of direct cremation is economic reality.
+Surveys of American consumers consistently find that a large share could not cover a traditional funeral out-of-pocket without incurring significant debt.
+When you look at direct cremation through a financial lens, the math is compelling.

 | Service Type | Estimated Cost (2025-2026) | Included Features |